 In one study of women with RA, those who took a cooking class on Mediterranean-style foods (and ate that way for 2 months) had less joint pain and morning stiffness and better overall health compared to those who didn’t take the class.

-They also cut down on “bad” (LDL) cholesterol and triglycerides when you use them instead of saturated fats and trans fats.
+Some fats lower inflammation, especially ones called omega-3 fatty acids.
+They also cut down on “bad” LDL cholesterol and triglycerides.
 High levels of LDL cholesterol and triglycerides (fats in the blood) put you at risk for heart disease.
 Since RA makes heart disease more likely, you want to take every opportunity to keep your heart healthy.

 Don't like fish?
 Walnuts, canola oil, and soybeans are rich in a different type of omega-3 fatty acid.
 Or ask your doctor about supplements.

 Gingerol compounds, which give this root its flavor, also seem to be an anti-inflammatory.
 Studies in animals look promising, but scientists need to do more work on people before we’re sure.

 This tasty drink offers polyphenols, which are antioxidants that may lower inflammation and slow down cartilage destruction.
 It also has epigallocatechin-3 (EGCG), which stops production of molecules that lead to RA joint damage.